geopacha/DeepAndes/README.md

 ```
 ### Image to Image Retrieval

 We use the [FAISS](https://github.com/facebookresearch/faiss) library for fast, simple image-to-image retrieval.
 To set up the Conda environment, follow the instructions in [faiss_install.md](image_retrieval/faiss_install.md).
+For implementation details and descriptions, see [image_retrieval/README.md](image_retrieval/README.md).

+An example for zero-shot image-to-image retrieval using the DeepAndes pre-trained backbone is provided: [deepandes_feature_extract.ipynb](image_retrieval/deepandes_feature_extract.ipynb).

 ![](assets/retrieval.png)